Chidera001-dev/doctor_appointment_system/README.md

 ## Project Overview

+This Doctor Appointment System is a web-based application that simplifies the process of scheduling and managing appointments for both patients and doctors.
+It offers secure user authentication, real-time doctor availability, and an intuitive interface for booking and tracking appointments.
+The system also includes an admin dashboard for overseeing users and appointments, ensuring efficient management and smooth operation.

 This project is a **Doctor Appointment System** designed to streamline the process of booking, managing, and tracking appointments between patients and doctors.
 The system provides a user-friendly interface for patients to schedule appointments, view doctor availability.
 Doctors can manage their schedules, view upcoming appointments, and update their availability.

 ## Features